deephyper/deephyper/paper.md

 # Mathematics

-`DeepHyper` main hyperparameter optimization algorithm is based on Bayesian optimization and it can manage stochastic objective functions.
+`DeepHyper` main hyperparameter optimization algorithm is based on Bayesian optimization.

+It can work with mixed-integer problems (i.e., including real, discrete, categorical values), with explicit or implicit constraints (e.g., $x_0 < x_1$, unexpected out-of-memory error), and stochastic objective functions $Y = f(x)$ where $Y$ is a random variable, $x$ is a vector of input hyperparameters and $f$ is the objective function.

-The Bayesian optimization of the `DeepHyer` relies on Extremely Randomized Forest as default surrogate model.
+The Bayesian optimization of the `DeepHyper` relies by default on Extremely Randomized Forest assurrogate model to estimate $E_Y[Y|X=x]$.
+Extremely Randomized Forest are a kind of Random Forest where the split decision involves a random process for each newly created node of a tree.
+It provides smoother epistemic uncertainty estimates compared to usual Random Forests that use a deterministic "best" split decision.

 ![Uncertainty for Random Forest (Best Split)](figures/random_forest_best_split.png)
 ![Uncertainty for Extremely Randomized Forest (Random Split)](figures/random_forest_random_split.png)

-A custom acquisition function `UCBd`, focuses on the epistemic uncertainty of this surrogate for improved efficiency.
-A custom periodic exponential decay is available to escape local solutions (Egele et al., 2023).
+Then, a custom acquisition function `UCBd`, focuses on the epistemic uncertainty of this surrogate for improved efficiency.
+It is also combined with a periodic exponential decay (impacting exploration-exploitation parameters of BO) to escape local solutions (Egele et al., 2023).

 ![Periodic Exponential Decay for Bayesian Optimization](figures/example-exp-decay.jpg)

-Batch parallel genetic algorithms are provided to optimize the acquisition efficiently and more accurately than Monte-Carlo approches.
-An efficient multi-point acquisition strategy `qUCBd` is provided for better parallel scalability (Egele et al., 2023).
+Batch parallel genetic algorithms are provided to resolve efficiently the sub-problem of optimizing the acquisition function and it is also more accurate than Monte-Carlo approches.
+An cheap and efficient multi-point acquisition strategy `qUCBd` is provided for better parallel scalability (Egele et al., 2023).

 The multi-objective optimization is enabled by scalarization functions and objective rescaling (Egele and Chang et al., 2023).